ma1379/code-the-way-project-starter/README.md

 ### `stylelint:fix`

 This command runs `stylelint --fix 'src/**/*/*.scss`.
 It attempts to fix any stylelint warnings/errors then prints the remaining warnings and errors in the command line.

-### `test`

-This command runs `jest`.
-It prints test successes/failures in the command line.

-### `test:changed`

-This command runs `jest -o` on the JavaScript files that have changed or are uncommitted.
-It prints test successes/failures in the command line.

-### `test:coverage`

-This command runs `jest --coverage`.
-It prints the test successes/failures in the command line and creates an .html test coverage report in `./coverage/lcov-report/index.html`.

 <a name="dependencies"></a>